 Todd appreciates the impact that his tools can have on the larger mission of the lab.
 "Everything at Livermore is big science, the kind of things that people couldn't do with smaller machines," he says.
 "I like working here because of the energy applications, like the National Ignition Facility [NIF]".
 Todd's research has helped to improve the performance of code used to model the way lasers interact with plasma in the NIF target.
 By speeding up the workflow, he explains, NIF can do more experiments and produce more accurate simulations.

-Todd did his graduate work in high performance computing at the University of North Carolina at Chapel Hill.
+Now the PI for the globally impactful Spack package manager, Todd did his graduate work in high performance computing at the University of North Carolina at Chapel Hill.
 While at Chapel Hill, he collaborated with Livermore and completed his Ph.D. in 2009.
 He complemented his studies with research internships at the University of Tokyo and IBM Research, and he has worked in Tokyo as a software developer.
-He is currently working to apply his performance tools to help application developers run their codes on Livermore’s Sequoia supercomputer.
+He is currently working to apply his performance tools to help application developers run their codes on Livermore's Sequoia supercomputer.